 Estate Planning Tips to Get Your Child Ready for College

 For parents of high school graduates, the summer months are often busy planning for the college semester looming ahead.
-Both the future college student and his or her family are likely to be feeling a mix of excitement and apprehension.
+Both the future college student and their family are likely to be feeling a mix of excitement and apprehension.
 Even if your teen is going to school relatively close to home, it still represents a transition to early adulthood.
-In most cases, rather than deferring to mom or dad, your on or daughter will be making his or her own decisions and dealing with other adults and institutions independently.
+In most cases, rather than deferring to mom or dad, your son or daughter will be making their own decisions and dealing with other adults and institutions independently.
 As a result, it is important to consult with our New Jersey family law attorney to ensure the proper legal documents are in place.